Dinesh-2311/predict_flight_delay_datasets/README.md

 **Run the Notebook Open the Jupyter Notebook:****

 **jupyter notebook PREDICT_FLIGHT_DELAY.ipynb**

 **follow the Notebook Sections** Execute each cell sequentially for step-by-step implementation.

 **Deliverables**

 Code: Fully functional Jupyter Notebook.
 Visualization: Figures showing model performance and uncertainty.
 Report: Discussion of results, uncertainty quantification, and improvement recommendations.

 **Future Work**

 Enhance feature engineering with real-time data streams.
 Experiment with additional probabilistic models for improved uncertainty quantification.
-Integrate the model into a web-based decision-support system for real-world deploymen
+Integrate the model into a web-based decision-support system for real-world deployment.